performance researchCreatine: 7 benefits beyond muscle building

 Benefit 7: Neurodegenerative Disease Risk Reduction (Emerging)

-Several lines of preclinical and early clinical evidence suggest creatine may have neuroprotective properties relevant to age-related neurodegenerative conditions.
-Mitochondrial dysfunction and impaired energy metabolism are central to the pathology of conditions like Parkinson's disease, Huntington's disease, and potentially Alzheimer's disease.
+Several lines of preclinical and early clinical evidence suggest creatine may have neuroprotective properties.
+Mitochondrial dysfunction and impaired energy metabolism are central to Parkinson's disease, Huntington's disease, and possibly Alzheimer's disease.

 The Protocol

 Form: Creatine monohydrate.
-This is the most studied form by an enormous margin, the most cost-effective, and the only form with robust evidence for every benefit listed above.
-Creatine HCl, Kre-Alkalyn, and other patented forms are more expensive and not demonstrably superior.
+It is the most studied form by an enormous margin, the most cost-effective, and the only form with robust evidence for every benefit above.
+Creatine HCl, Kre-Alkalyn, and other patented forms cost more and are not demonstrably superior.

 Dose: 3–5g per day.
-The loading phase (20g/day for 5–7 days) reaches saturation faster but is not necessary for long-term users — steady-state tissue saturation is reached in approximately 28 days at 3–5g/day.
+The loading phase (20g/day for 5–7 days) reaches saturation faster but is not necessary.
+At 3–5g/day, steady-state tissue saturation arrives in about 28 days.

 Timing: Does not matter significantly.
 Post-workout appears marginally beneficial in some studies, but the effect is small.
 Consistency matters far more than timing.